Dr. Moira Fitzgibbons

 Recent/forthcoming scholarly projects and publications include:

-“The Merchant’s Tale” (edition and commentary) in The Medieval Disability Sourcebook, edited by Cameron McNabb, forthcoming from Punctum Press.
+“The Merchant’s Tale” (edition and commentary) in The Medieval Disability Sourcebook, edited by Cameron McNabb, Punctum Press, 2020.

 “What Does It Mean to Read a Medieval Text?” (compiler/editor) in The Open Access Companion to the “Canterbury Tales,” eds. the OACCT Editorial Collective, https://opencanterburytales.dsl.lsu.edu/, 2017.